darmanovjakhongir/preparation-use/README.md

 ## Description

-Welcome to Preparation for the USE This project is designed to [briefly describe the purpose of your project, e.g., "provide a comprehensive platform for learning and managing educational courses"].
+Welcome to Preparation for the USE This project is designed to.
 It features a modern, responsive design with various sections including a hero section, pricing plans, reviews, and more.

 ## Features